 Furthermore, Civil Engineering alumni are expected to be responsible and ethical members of society and the engineering profession and to pursue professional licensure and personal development through continuing education and active participation in professional organizations.

 The Civil Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 To enter this program, students should have demonstrated competence in mathematics, physics, and chemistry in high school.
 They should be prepared to enter Calculus I, having demonstrated proficiency in algebra and trigonometry.
 Students who wish to strengthen their background in mathematics and physical science should consult the program chair for guidance before enrolling in the prescribed courses.

 The Bachelor of Science in Civil Engineering program requires successful completion of a minimum of 128 semester hours.
 The program may be completed in eight regular semesters, assuming appropriate background and full-time enrollment.
 A minimum cumulative grade point average of 2.0 is needed for all required CIV, AE, EE, EGR, and ES courses, including engineering electives.

 Suggested Program of Study

 Students should be aware that several courses in each academic year may have prerequisites and/or corequisites.
 Check the course descriptions at the back of this catalog before registering for classes to ensure requisite sequencing.

-See the Common Year One outline in the Freshman Engineering Program Introduction.
+See the Common Year One outline in the Engineering Fundamentals Program Introduction.